LandOfTheRair/LandOfTheRair/server/README.md

-# core2
+# Land of the Rair

-The core for Land of the Rair.
+This is the backend for Land of the Rair.

 ## Requirements

 * Node.js 12+
-* MongoDB (or mLab - easier)
+* MongoDB (or MongoDB Atlas - easier)

 ## Installation